Early Years Foundation Stage (Reception) 2023 - 2024

 Children will have a series of Forest School sessions during the term.
 Your child will need suitable outdoor clothing such as a named waterproof coat, hat, gloves and wellington boots from the beginning of the academic year.
 Children are to wear appropriate outdoor clothes to school, plus their school jumper or cardigan for the whole day, bringing an additional pair of shoes to wear indoors.
 Please see the timetable above.

-We Won the Early Years Quality Mark Award!
+We hold the Early Years Quality Mark Award!

 EYQM.jpg

-In July 2022, we achieved the Early Years Quality Mark!
-Achieving this quality mark celebrates the commitment of our EYFS team to continually improving standards and providing high quality education and provision for our Reception children.
-It represents an external validation and acknowledgement of high quality provision, practice and performance and is also recognised by OFSTED.
+We attained the Early Years Quality Mark!
+Achieving this quality mark celebrates the commitment of our EYFS team to continually improving standards and providing high-quality education and provision for our Reception children.
+It represents an external validation and acknowledgement of high-quality provision, practice and performance and is also recognised by OFSTED.

 The award involved a process of rigorous self-evaluation against the 10 Early Years Quality Mark Elements: